psycopg/psycopg2/doc/src/extras.rst

 .. autofunction:: register_inet

     .. deprecated:: 2.7
-        this function will not receive further development and disappear in future versions.
+        this function will not receive further development and may disappear in future versions.

 .. doctest::